ContentMine/CambridgeChemistryWorkshopSep2015/README.md

 # Automatic validation and extraction of data from publications in Chemical and Materials Sciences
-Workshop at the Department of Chemistry Sep 18-19 2015
+Workshop at the Department of Chemistry
 ==============

 ![ContentMine logo](https://github.com/ContentMine/ebi_workshop_20141006/raw/master/setup/CM_logo.png)